hardope/dictionary/README.md

 Also it has a function that displayes a randomly selected word on the index page by default.

 ## Api
-There is an api implementation that that returns twenty dictionary words of provided from the index provided as query in the http request.
+There is an api implementation that that returns twenty dictionary words from an index provided by as query in the http request.